-The NDEP has full delegation of the federal PSD program from US EPA (September 15, 2011), including the provisions effective August 2, 2010 that increase the PSD permitting threshold for greenhouse gases.
+The NDEP has full delegation from the US EPA of the federal PSD program as it existed on July 20, 2011 at 40 CFR 52.21.
 40 CFR 52.1485(b) incorporates the federal PSD provisions (§ 52.21) into Nevada's applicable SIP.
-With respect to visibility protection, US EPA does not expect to treat this provision as applicable for purposes of the infrastructure SIP approval process (US EPA Memorandum 6/17/11, Draft Guidance on SIP Elements Required Under Sections 110(a)(1) and (2) for the 2008 Lead (Pb) National Ambient Air Quality Standards (NAAQS).
-S. Mathias).
+With respect to visibility protection, US EPA does not expect to treat this provision as applicable for purposes of the infrastructure SIP approval process (US EPA Memorandum 10/14/11, Guidance on SIP Elements Required Under Sections 110(a)(1) and (2) for the 2008 Lead (Pb) National Ambient Air Quality Standards (NAAQS).
+S. Page).
 For informational purposes, the NDEP submitted a regional haze SIP to US EPA on November 18, 2009.
-US EPA proposed full approval of the Nevada regional haze SIP on June 22, 2011 (76 FR 36450).
+US EPA approved the entire RH SIP, with the exception of certain requirements for BART for NO_x at NV Energy's Reid Gardner Generating Station (77 FR 17334).
+On August 23, 2012, US EPA approved in part and disapproved in part the remaining portion of the regional haze SIP (77 FR 50936).
+In the same action, US EPA promulgated a FIP replacing the disapproved provisions of the State plan.